jpmorgan-payments/online-payments/README.md

 You can ignore the code stored in the data, mocks and mockServiceWorker folders as this only relates to our mocking services.

-## Accessing JP Morgan Sandbox environment
+## Accessing J.P.
+Morgan Sandbox environment

 If you would like to try out our APIs you can use our postman collection provided in this repository or follow the quick start guide [here](https://developer.payments.jpmorgan.com/quick-start).